facebook/relay/vscode-extension/README.md

 We built the language server around the new Rust compiler.
 We do not have plans to support any version < v13.

+## Debugging

+### `Relay LSP client connection got closed unexpectedly`

+This toast message means that we failed to start the Relay compiler on your project.
+Viewing the output logs should give you the error output.
+In order to debug this, go to the project that failed and try to run the Relay compiler yourself (e.g. `yarn run relay-compiler`).
+Hopefully you'll get the same or a similar error here as well that will help you debug the problem.
+If you're able to run the Relay compiler locally, the extension should be able to as well.

 ## Migration

 ### Migrating from version 1.x to version 2.x